 Yemista, stuffed tomatoes with rice-sauce for baking dish.

-9. To prepare tomato sauce: In a bowl, mix together reserved pureed tomato flesh, tomato paste, tomato puree, sugar, olive oil, water, salt and pepper.
+9. To prepare tomato sauce: In a bowl, mix together reserved pureed tomato pulp tomato paste, tomato puree, sugar, olive oil, water, salt and pepper.

 Yemista, stuffed tomatoes with rice, filled with rice filling in baking dish.

 10. Add a little salt to the inside of each tomato.
-Fill the tomatoes, ¾ full.
+Fill the tomatoes just below the rim.
 Place lid on top of each tomato.
 Avoid overfilling the tomatoes to prevent them from splitting too much when baked.

 Yemista, stuffed tomatoes with rice, in baking dish with potatoes and vine leaves.